 Serving Suggestions

-This delicious bread is perfect for dipping in a bowl of soup such as Ezo Gelin Corbasi (Ezogelin Soup), Mediterranean Lentil Soup, Vegan Pumpkin Soup, or Red Pepper and Tomato Soup.
+It is also lovely served with soups and stews.
+Try it with Ezo Gelin Corbasi (Ezogelin Soup), Mediterranean Lentil Soup, Vegan Pumpkin Soup, or Red Pepper and Tomato Soup.

 Recipe FAQs